-Golf Courses Land altered for the sport of golf, either in public or private nurseries or aquaculture.
-The majority of agricultural land within the City is located east of I-75.

-Industrial This category embodies those land uses where manufacturing, assembly, or or assisted living facilities that provide health care, counseling, religious services, or other services for the community.
+Includes land used for farming or livestock or associated with commercial plant nurseries or aquaculture.
+The majority of agricultural land within the City is or assisted living facilities that provide health care, counseling, religious services, or other services for the community.
 These uses are located throughout the City.